-Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2021) Activity Potential pressures from activity and sensitivity of habitats to pressures.
-(Natural England, 2021) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
+Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2023) Activity Potential pressures from activity and sensitivity of habitats to pressures.
+(Natural England, 2023) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
 Can D&S IFCA exercise its functions to further the conservation objectives of the site?
-If Yes, list management options High energy intertidal rock Maintain the presence and spatial distribution of intertidal rock communities Maintain the total extent and spatial distribution of intertidal rock subject to natural variation in sediment veneer [Maintain OR Recover OR Restore] the abundance of listed species to enable each of them to be a viable component of the habitat Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking (access from land) Miscellaneous: Crab tiling Bait collection: digging with forks Abrasion/disturbance of the substrate on the surface of the seabed Habitat structure changes - removal of substratum Penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion Removal of non-target species Removal of target species See Annex 2 for pressures audit trail Trampling associated with these activities may cause abrasion/ disturbance of the features assessed if it is occurring at high levels, however the activities are either not occurring or occurring at low levels therefore potential exposure is minimal.
-Based on the current levels of these activities on the Erme Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed Yes, Management measures could include: 1.
+If Yes, list management options High energy intertidal rock Maintain the presence and spatial distribution of intertidal rock communities Maintain the total extent and spatial distribution of intertidal rock subject to natural variation in sediment veneer [Maintain OR Recover OR Restore] the abundance of listed species to enable each of them to be a viable component of the habitat Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking (access from land) Miscellaneous: Crab tiling Bait collection: digging with forks Abrasion/disturbance of the substrate on the surface of the seabed Habitat structure changes - removal of substratum Penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion Removal of non-target species Removal of target species See Annex 2 for pressures audit trail Trampling associated with these activities may cause abrasion/ disturbance of the features assessed if it is occurring at high levels, however the activities are either not occurring or occurring or occurring at low levels therefore potential exposure is minimal.
+A wide range of responses by A. marina to exploitation or experimental simulations of exploitation have been found, relating to local environmental Based on the current levels of these activities on the Erme Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed Yes, Management measures could include: 1.
 Monitor activity levels 2.
 Possible introduction of a new Hand Working Permit Byelaw to manage the use of crab tiles, bait digging and many other hand gathering types of fishing activity.